Khanmanan/automod-bot/README.md

 <h3> A FUN AND MODERATION BOT WITH 150+COMMNDS
-IF YOU WANT ADD MORE COOMNDS JOIN SUPPORT SERVER 😁 </h3>
+IF YOU WANT ADD MORE COMMANDS JOIN OUR SUPPORT SERVER 😁 </h3>
 <div align="center"> <a href="https://top.gg/bot/744597377406599188">
 <img src="https://top.gg/api/widget/744597377406599188.svg"/>
  </a> </div>